 In general, years characterized by El Niño conditions tend to have slightly less ACE west of 60°W than La Niña seasons, likely due to both more conducive conditions in the western Atlantic in La Niña seasons, as well as an increased chance of recurvature for TCs in El Niño seasons (Colbert and Soden 2012).
 This was certainly the case in 2023.
-A strong El Niño occurred, the subtropical high was quite weak, and many of the TCs that occurred recurved east of 60°W. We use data from 1979-2022 and base ENSO classifications on the August-October-averaged Oceanic Nino Index (ONI).
-Years with an ONI >= 0.5° C are classified as El Niño, years with an ONI <= -0.5° C are classified as La Niña, while all other seasons are classified as neutral ENSO.
+A strong El Niño occurred, the subtropical high was quite weak, and many of the TCs that occurred recurved east of 60°W. Caribbean TC activity was also suppressed last year.

+We use data from 1979-2023 and base ENSO classifications on the August-October-averaged Oceanic Nino Index (ONI).
+Years with an ONI \geq 0.5°C were classified as El Niño, years with an ONI \leq -0.5°C were classified as La Niña, while all other seasons were classified as neutral ENSO.

-We find that 52% of basinwide ACE occurs west of 60°W in El Niño years, while 60% of basinwide ACE occurs west of 60°W in La Niña years.
-In neutral ENSO years, 59% of basinwide ACE occurs west of 60°W. Given that we are favoring La Niña with this outlook, we are estimating ~60% of basinwide ACE to occur west of 60°W in 2024.
+We find that 51% of basinwide ACE occurred west of 60° W in El Niño years, while 60% of basinwide ACE occurred west of 60° W in La Niña years.
+In neutral ENSO years, 59% of basinwide ACE occurred west of 60° W. Given that we are favoring La Niña with this outlook, we are estimating $\sim 60\%$ of basinwide ACE to occur west of 60° W in 2024.